-Traveling is becoming a lifestyle and with so many people choosing to do it full time, I can’t help but ask myself “Are these people aware of what traveling full time actually means?”.
+Traveling is becoming a lifestyle and with so many people choosing to do it full-time, I can’t help but ask myself “Are these people aware of what being a digital nomad actually means?”.
 I honestly doubt it.

-I’ve been traveling full time while trying to make an income along the way for the past 9 months and all my friends think I’m just sitting on the beach, with a cocktail in my hand.
+I’ve been traveling full-time while trying to make an income along the way for the past years and all my friends think I’m just sitting on the beach, with a cocktail in my hand.
 They only see the pretty part, the part that I share on my Instagram and Facebook but there is so much more behind.

 You’ll be away from your family and friends

 This is probably the hardest part.
-Traveling full time means that most of the time you’ll be alone, on the other side of the world (unless you travel with your partner).
+Being a digital nomad means that most of the time you’ll be alone, on the other side of the world (unless you travel with your partner).
 Yes, you can make friends along the way but let’s be serious: if you choose a life of constant travel, chances are those friends won’t follow along.